MoatLab/FEMU/meson/docs/markdown/Reference-manual.md

 - `link_whole` *(since 0.46.0)*: libraries to link fully, same as [`executable`](#executable).
 - `sources`: sources to add to targets (or generated header files that should be built before sources including them are built)
-- `version`: the version of this dependency, such as `1.2.3`
+- `version`: the version of this dependency, such as `1.2.3`.
+Defaults to the project version.
-- `variables` *(since 0.54.0)*: a dictionary of arbitrary strings, this is meant to be used in subprojects where special variables would be provided via cmake or pkg-config.
+- `variables` *(since 0.54.0)*: a dictionary of arbitrary strings, this is meant to be used in subprojects where special variables would be provided via cmake or pkg-config. *since 0.56.0* it can also be a list of `'key=value'` strings.

 ### dependency()